What is Physical Abuse?

 - Seeking medical treatment too late or not at all.

 Physical abuse is often linked to domestic abuse (although violence is not always a factor in abusive relationships).
-Click here for more information on domestic abuse.
+To learn more, read Domestic Abuse.

 Incidents Between Residents

 Incidents between Residents typically occurs in care homes.
 The individual(s) may not have mental capacity, but It may be that one resident hits another resident for example.
 Each incident should be dealt with on a case by case basis.
-Click here for further guidance and information.
+For further guidance and information, read Local Policies, Strategies and Procedures.

 A medication incident is an error in the process of prescribing, dispensing, preparing, administering, monitoring or providing medicine advice, regardless of whether any harm occurred.
 This can occur in hospital settings, care providers as well as a person’s own home if someone else is administering medication on their behalf.